WRXinYue/ocean-hub/src/docs/api/streaming/index.md

 **All data should be encoded as JSON.**

 ## Channel
-Misskey's streaming API has the concept of channels.
+Ocean's streaming API has the concept of channels.
 This is a mechanism for separating the information to be sent and received.
 By joining channels on the stream, you will be able to receive various kinds of information and send information.

 ::: tip